DEMAREST, N.J. — A Demarest teen is keeping up with a tradition he started in 2010 to lift his family’s spirits following his mother’s death.

 This year’s display was funded in part by donations from the community.

 “Two years ago, a family gave us a $100 donation,” Daniel told Daily Voice.
-“So then next year, we put a donation box outside and raised $6,000.”
+“So the next year, we put a donation box outside and raised $6,000.”

-The Eisenbergs donated half of the proceeds to the American Heart Association in memory of Lena, and used the other half for this year’s display.
+The Eisenbergs donate half of the proceeds to the American Heart Association in memory of Lena, and use the other half for the following year’s display.

 “I think that my mom would be amazed and be proud that I could accomplish something so amazing,” Eisenberg said.
 “Something that brings so many people together.”